 Module B0_testing.Snap

-While we wait for implicit source location support to be integrated in the compiler they are expected to be used as follows:
+While we wait for implicit source location support to be integrated in the compiler the combinators are expected to be used as follows:

 module T = Test.T